Sarina Paris: 2000s

 Her initial single, "Look at Us", charted on the Billboard Hot 100 in 2001, but did not reach the Top 40.
 The song did make it onto the Rhythmic Top 40.
 It also became a dance-club hit internationally.
 As a result of the success, she was signed to the U.S. label Priority Records.

 In 2001, she released her debut album, Sarina Paris, composed of songs she co-wrote, with the exception of a cover version of Cyndi Lauper's "True Colors".
 In an interview, she said the album was "nothing too intellectual—just music to make you happy and to make you feel good" and that "I wanted to make an album that kids could listen to with their parents.
 Songs that were clubby for mom, but weren't x-rated so the kids could play and dance along with."
 She received feedback from her 14-year-old niece as she wrote and recorded.
 Indeed, the record label's target demographic was noted to be 12- to 25-year-old women.
 The single "Just About Enough" was released as a club-exclusive single.
 She released another dance track, "This Is My Life", found exclusively on a Canadian dance compilation Euro Mix 5 through SPG Records.
 In 2000 "Do You Love Somebody" was released exclusively on the compilation Dancemania x7 in Japan under Toshiba/EMI record label.

-A remix of "Look at Us" (called "Look at Us (Daddy DJ Mix)") appears on the Konami dance simulation video game DDRMAX2.
+In 2002, the song "Look at Us (Daddy DJ Mix)" was featured in DDRMAX2 Dance Dance Revolution 7thMix for the Japanese arcade and PlayStation 2.
+In 2005, the song was featured in Dance Dance Revolution Extreme 2 for the North American PlayStation 2.

 Paris toured with La Toya Jackson in Hawaii in May 2004.
 For the rest of the 2000s, her music career had been mostly on hold, although she released a new song, "You Are My Valentine", available only on EuroBeats Vol. 3.